canjs/can-migrate/README.md

 ## Overview

-`can-migrate-codemods` is large-scale codebase refactoring tool that is partially automated but still requires oversight and intervention.
+`can-migrate-codemods` is a codebase refactoring tool that is partially automated but still requires oversight and intervention.
 A codemod is a transformation script that parses the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of source code in order to do a code-aware find-and-replace refactor across multiple files.
 This module contains a CLI with various codemods that transform Can.js 2.x to 3.x.
 It is intended to help you get started with a Can.js migration from 2.x to 3.x.
 However, it won't be a complete solution for a seamless migration, but it will get you significantly closer than doing it by hand.
 Custom codemod transformations can also be used with the can-migrate CLI.

 ### What has changed in CanJS 3?